 - Fast Line/Load Transient Compensation (Dynamic Response Enhancer and Soft OVP): Due to the slow loop response of traditional PFC stages, abrupt changes in the load or in the input voltage may cause significant over or under-shoots.
-This circuit drastically limits these possible deviations from the regulation point. - Safety Protections: NCP1611 features make the PFC stage extremely robust.
-Among them, we can mention the Brown-Out Detection block (Note 2) that stops operation when the ac line is too low and the 2-level Current Sensing, that forces a low duty-ratio operation mode in the event that the current exceeds 150% of the current limit which may be caused by the inductor saturation or by a short of the bypass or boost diode. - Eased Manufacturing and Safety Testing: Elements of the PFC stage can be accidently shorted, badly soldered or damaged as a result of manufacturing or handling incidents, excessive operating stress or other troubles.
-In particular, adjacent pins of controllers can be shorted, a pin, grounded or badly connected.
-It is often required that such open/short situations do not cause fire, smoke nor loud noise.
-The NCP1611 integrates enhanced functions that help address requirement, for instance, in case of an improper pin connection (including GND) or of a short of the boost or bypass diode.
-Application note AND9062 details the behavior of a NCP1611-driven PFC stage under safety tests [1].
+This circuit drastically limits these possible deviations from the regulation point. - Safety Protections: NCP1612 features make the PFC stage extremely robust.
+Among them, we can mention the Brown-out Detection block2 that stops operation when the ac line is too low and the 2 level Current Sensing, that forces a low duty-ratio operation mode in the event that the current exceeds 150% of the current limit which may be caused by the inductor saturation or by a short of the bypass or boost diode. - "Master PFC": Forward or half-bridge converters take advantage of a narrow input voltage range.
+The NCP1612 dynamic response enhancer and its soft OVP help minimize the bulk voltage deviation.
+In addition, the NCP1612 grounds its pfcOK pin to disable the downstream converter until the bulk voltage has reached its target level and whenever the NCP1612 detects a fault.
+In particular, the downstream converter is disabled if the NCP1612 "FOVP/BUV" pin detects that the bulk voltage has dropped below 76% of its regulation level. - Latched off Capability: The NCP1612 pfcOK pin is in high-impedance state when the PFC stage is in nominal operation.
+The circuit latches off if the pin is pulled-up above 7.5 V and cannot recover until a brown-out situation is detected or until V{CC} drops below its reset level (5 V typically).

-^{1.} Like in FCCrM controllers, internal circuitry allows near-unity power factor even when the switching frequency is reduced.
+1Like in FCCrM controllers, internal circuitry allows near-unity power factor even when the switching frequency is reduced.

-The voltage of the Brown-out detection block input pin ("V{SENSE}") is also used to detect the line range and reduce the loop gain in high-line conditions (2-step feed-forward)
+$^{^2 \}text{The voltage of the Brown-out detection block input pin ("V{SENSE}") is also used to detect the line range and reduce the loop gain in high-line conditions (2-step feed-forward).$ cause fire, smoke nor loud noise.
+The NCP1612 integrates enhanced functions that help address requirement, for instance, in case of an improper pin connection (including GND) or of a short of the boost or bypass diode.
+Application note AND9046/D details the behavior of a NCP1612-driven PFC stage under safety tests [1].